Vel-San/killing-floor-portable/README.md

 - Edited parameters to allow downloading of Muts as compressed
 - Changed the NAT value
 - Changed default launch options of the server (Can be Changed to what you want)
-- Added SkillzServer as a redirectURL
+- Added my own RedirectURL (You can change this if my RedirectURL is down for some reason)

 ### Mutator Changes